monetamio/docs/en/api/v0/blocks/blockobject/README.md

 ## Elements
 * `id`: String (hex), The id (or 'hash') of the Block
+* `size` : Integer, The size of the Block in bytes
 * `height` : Integer, The height of the Block in the Blockchain
 * `version`: Integer, The encoding version used by the network for this Block
 * `merkel_root`: String (hex), The merkel root used to verify the integrity of the Block data
 * `time`: Integer (Unix epoch), The time the Block claims to have been broadcast to the network
+* `time_display`: String (ISO 8601 date), The time the Block claims to have been broadcast to the network
 * `nonce`: Integer, The nonce added to the Block data to create the magic hash value
 * `chainwork`: String (hex), the amount of work done by the chain so far
 * `bits`: String (number) Don't know what this is.